Sudeep8708/Todolist_project/README.md

 Then install the necessary dependencies mentioned above using ```npm i <dep_name>```

-Finally, create a .env file to store Global Variables like Dbname,Port and some.
+Finally, create a .env file to store Global Variables like Dbname,Port and some like the (key = value) way.

 Download and Install MongoDB  from their official site.(i.e the Community Server)

 Then after all the installations, open a new terminal and type ```mongod``` to start the monogdb server.

-Then drive to the folder and run the script.js file using ```node script.js```
+Then drive to the folder and run the script.js file using ```node script.js```.

+Visit to the url you had specified and the port in browser.

+Done !!

+Now, you can use this todo to organise your day..Also, having your data in your own PC. :)

+[Disclaimer]: This is not the final project, still some features are to add..

+Any kind of Criticism or appreciation can be send here [sudeepbrock@gmail.com].
+Thanks in advance !!